DavidAce/h5pp/README.md

 *   [Linking](#linking)

 ## Introduction
-[HDF5](https://www.hdfgroup.org/) is a popular format for cross-platform binary storage of large datasets.
+[HDF5](https://www.hdfgroup.org/) is a popular format for portable binary storage of large datasets.
 With bindings to popular languages such as Python, Julia, Matlab and many others, it is straightforward to export, import and analyze data in a collaborative setting.

 In C/C++ using HDF5 directly is not at all straightforward.
 Beginners are met with a steep learning curve to the vast API of HDF5.
-There are many C/C++ libraries already that simplify the user experience, but as a matter of opinion, none as simple as [h5py](https://www.h5py.org/) for Python, for instance.
+There are many C/C++ libraries already that simplify the user experience, but as a matter of opinion, not a simple as what can be found in other languages, like [h5py](https://www.h5py.org/) for Python.

 The goal of `h5pp` is to bring this level of simplicity to C++:
 - Users should be able to read/write common C++ data-types in a single line of code.